filipecalegario/awesome-generative-ai/README.md

 * [The Impact of AI on Developer Productivity: Evidence from GitHub Copilot | arxiv](https://arxiv.org/abs/2302.06590)
 * [openai/openai-cookbook](https://github.com/openai/openai-cookbook): Examples and guides for using the OpenAI API
 * [Reduce costs when prompting using GPT](https://www.codium.ai/blog/reduce-your-costs-by-30-when-using-gpt-3-for-python-code/)

+# Multimodal

+## Multimodal Embedding Space

+* [facebookresearch/ImageBind](https://github.com/facebookresearch/ImageBind): ImageBind One Embedding Space to Bind Them All

+# Datasets

+* [RedPajama-Data-v2 by Together AI](https://together.ai/blog/redpajama-data-v2): an open dataset with 30 trillion tokens for training Large Language Models
+* [Have I Been Trained?](https://haveibeentrained.com/): tool for searching 5.8 billion images used to train popular AI art models
+* [laion-aesthetic-6pls](https://laion-aesthetic.datasette.io/laion-aesthetic-6pls/images): exploring 12 million of the 2.3 billion images used to train Stable Diffusion's image generator
+* [CLIP retrieval for laion5B](https://rom1504.github.io/clip-retrieval/?back=https%3A%2F%2Fknn5.laion.ai&index=laion5B&useMclip=false): CLIP retrieval using Laion5B.
+"It works by converting the text query to a CLIP embedding , then using that embedding to query a knn index of clip image embedddings".
+* [rom1504/clip-retrieval](https://github.com/rom1504/clip-retrieval): Easily compute CLIP embeddings and build a CLIP retrieval system with them
+* [LAION](https://laion.ai/): Large-scale Artificial Intelligence Open Network

+# Misc

 ## People and works